| Properly fitting your bicycle to your individual body type is crucial

 plates attached to the sole of the shoe that have a groove into which a portion

 of the pedal fits), there is no reason to ever feel trapped in the pedals.
+Once you have completed all of these basic adjustments don’t think that you

 are finished.
 Most people find tremendous improvement in their comfort and